-Be sure you've all the made necessary arrangements.
-A month prior to your surgery, you'll need some preparation and short-term conditioning.
-This includes:
+A month prior to your surgery, you'll need some preparation and short-term conditioning, including:

-- Ceasing Nicotine Usage.
-If you smoke, quit for four to six weeks prior to surgery.
+- Quit smoking.
+If you smoke, quit for four to six weeks before breast augmentation surgery.
 If you cannot quit, cut back as much as you possibly can.
 This is especially true if you are having a breast lift.
 Smoking reduces the oxygen levels in the blood, which will inhibit healing.
 In patients having breast lifts, this could lead to necrosis (tissue death).

-- Building Abdominal Strength.
-Do abdominal exercises to help strengthen those muscles.
+- Build abdominal strength.
+Do abdominal exercises to help strengthen your core muscles.
 You will be using them a lot after surgery, so the stronger they are, the better.
-Stretching your upper body, as well as strength training with low weights, helps with your posture and strength level following surgery.
+Also, stretching your upper body, as well as strength training with low weights, will help with your posture and strength level.

-- Designating a Chauffeur.
-Make sure you have someone to take you home after surgery and stay with you for at least 24 hours, and ideally during the first 48 hours.
-This is very important; you won’t know the extent of your physical limitations until after the surgery, and you need someone who will ensure your comfort and safety.
+- Find a support person.
+You will need a support person to take you to the surgical facility and home after breast augmentation surgery.
+He or she will also stay with you for at least 24 hours, and ideally during the first 48 hours.
+This is very important.
+You won’t know the extent of your physical limitations until after the surgery, and you need someone who will ensure your comfort and safety.

-- Clean Eating.
-You need to maintain a well-balanced, nutritious diet as it is especially important both before and your surgery, to promote proper healing and reduce recovery time.
+- Eat clean.
+You need to maintain a well-balanced, nutritious diet both before and after your breast augmentation to promote proper healing and reduce recovery time.

-- Sick?
-Abort Mission!
+- Treat illness quickly!
 If you are ill, even from something such as a sinus infection or cold, address it immediately.
-An illness will likely postpone your surgery.
+An illness could postpone your surgery.
 Patients must be in good health prior to a breast augmentation to prevent complications.

-- Getting Tested.
+- Get tested.
 Get your pre-operative tests out of the way, including a mammogram, which is required for women who are older than 30.
 Test results must be in your surgeon's office no later than three days before your pre-operative visit.

-- Take It Easy.
+- Take it easy.
+It's time to relax a little.
 Avoid exercises that could lead to shoulder, back, neck, arm, pectoral or abdominal injury.

 - Inquire.
 Ask your surgeon if you can take Mountain arnica (Arnica Montana) for bruising and swelling after the surgery.
 Ask your surgeon about this prior to surgery, and only take it with their approval.